Montgomery County Pennsylvania assistance programs.

 Regional Housing Legal Services and the Pennsylvania Utility Law Project (PULP) can help people keep their power and heat on.
 Get assistance and information regarding payment arrangements and utility terminations.
 Also receive help in dealing with your landlord.
 This is a statewide program.
 Call (717) 236-9486 for details.

-Montgomery County Pennsylvania holiday resources are available from several non-profits and charities.
-Qualified families can receive gifts, toys, and clothing for themselves and their children.
+Montgomery County Pennsylvania free holiday resources are available from several non-profits and charities.
+Qualified families can receive free gifts, toys, and clothing for themselves and their children.
 Some locations will also have Thanksgiving or Christmas food items and meals.
-Read holiday assistance Montgomery County.
+Read free holiday assistance Montgomery County.

 Project Outreach, which is located in Royersford at 410 Washington Street, provides support.
 Various programs are available, ranging from assistance for heating and gas bills to grants for paying a security deposit or rent.
 They also offer tenant education services, arrange mediation, and can offer referrals to low income subsidized housing.
 Phone - 610-948-5111.